Cancellations & Changes to my Trips

 All trips have a minimum group size in order to go ahead (usually 4, but occasionally 6 - please see individual adventure web pages for details).

-For viable trips, we will confirm to you that the minimum group size been reached and will guarantee your departure 45 days before it is due to start.
-You will be notified by email when this happened.
+For viable trips, we will confirm to you that the minimum group size been reached and will guarantee your departure at least 56 days before it is due to start.
+You will be notified by email when this happens.
 If the minimum group size is not reached, we will have to cancel that departure date and you can either move to an alternative date, receive a refund credit note, or receive a full refund.

 Health & Safety